Free Alabama Movement: History

-The Free Alabama Movement was founded at St. Clair Correctional Facility in 2013 by Robert Earl Council and Melvin Ray.
-Prior to their transfer to St. Clair, the founding members of FAM were incarcerated at Holman Correctional with Richard “Mafundi” Lake, a founding member of the 1970s prison rights group, Inmates for Action.
-Along with the legal education that they received at Holman, FAM founders credit Lake for their political education.
+The Free Alabama Movement was founded at St. Clair Correctional Facility in 2013 by Bennu Hannibal Ra-Sun aka Melvin Ray.
+Prior to his transfer to St. Clair, the founding member of FAM were incarcerated at Holman Correctional Facility with Richard “Mafundi” Lake, a founding member of the 1970s prison rights group, Inmates for Action.
+Along with the legal education that they received at Holman, FAM founder credit Lake for his political education.

 FAM methods include work strikes, boycotts, protests and social media campaigns.
 The organization first called for a strike in January 2014.
 That same year, conversations between FAM and Brianna Peril of the Industrial Workers of the World led to the formation of the Incarcerated Workers Organizing Committee.

-2016 U.S. Prison Strike
+2016 U.S. prison strike

-FAM began organizing the 2016 U.S. prison strike at Holman in response to conditions that are considered a widespread problem the state of Alabama prisons: overcrowding and understaffing, among them.
+FAM began organizing the 2016 U.S. prison strike at Holman in response to conditions that are considered a widespread problem in Alabama state prisons, overcrowding and understaffing among them.
 As part of the strike, inmates refused to work; demands were issued by groups representing each state involved in the strike.
 In Alabama, correctional officers also went on strike for a weekend.

-2018 U.S. Prison Strike
+2018 U.S. prison strike

 Inmates across the United States organized a nationwide strike between August 21 and September 9, 2018.
 FAM organizers claim that shortly before the start of the strike, correctional officers at William E. Donaldson Correctional Facility moved one of FAM's key organizers into solitary confinement then released him after the end of the strike.

-2022 Alabama Prison Strike
+2022 Alabama prison strike

 FAM organized a statewide prison strike that commenced on September 26, 2022 and included at least five state facilities.
 The strike concluded on October 14, 2022.